Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Dancer
+Entry / Progression - Dancer

 The road to becoming a Dancer is not the same for each person; in fact it is quite different.
 It is very important to attend a first-class teacher who teaches on professional lines.
 This applies particularly in the case of aspiring ballet Dancers who must also be prepared for years of hard work and training.
-In addition, they would be expected to take examinations and attain technical qualifications 'grades' through one of the principal examining bodies such as the Dance ireland, CLRG, Royal Academy, Imperial Society of Teachers of Dance (ISTD).
+In addition, they would be expected to take examinations and attain technical qualifications 'grades' through one of the principal examining bodies such as the Dance Ireland, CLRG, Royal Academy, Imperial Society of Teachers of Dance (ISTD).

 The basic training that a Dancer receives is that which He/She receives in the dancing school and is a framework upon which all subsequent practical training and rehearsal must be built.
 The better the training has been the better chance the Dancer will have of understanding a wide range of parts with corresponding, increased employment opportunities.
 This underlines the importance of initial training.
 Dancers work in a variety of setting; Performance, Touring groups, and Teaching.